ripgoku/Battleship-sinking-game/README.md

 # Battleship-sinking-game

 **INTRODUCTION**
-This game was developed by a team of 3 for a project for my computer science studies.
+\nThis game was developed by a team of 3 for a project for my computer science studies.
 The project has already been submitted and assessed, therefore it will not be developed further.

 **INFORMATION**